hemretez/networked_cboxes/README.md

 # networked_cboxes

-Three folder consist of Pure Data pathces which used to make the C-boxes.
+Three folders consist of Pure Data pathces which used to make the C-boxes.

 C-Box runs optimised C code on Bela.
 All the interaction information received by the sensors is used for controlling the synthesizer.
 Pitch range of 3 octaves is mapped to y-position of the finger on the TouchKeys sensor.